bigchaindb/bigchaindb/docs/server/source/cloud-deployment-templates/node-on-kubernetes.rst

 skip to the :ref:`next step <Step 6: Run MongoDB as a StatefulSet>`.

-MongoDB reads the local ``/etc/hosts`` file while bootstrapping a replica set to resolve the hostname provided to the ``rs.initialize()`` command.
+MongoDB reads the local ``/etc/hosts`` file while bootstrapping a replica set to resolve the hostname provided to the ``rs.initiate()`` command.
 It needs to ensure that the replica set is being initialized in the same instance where the MongoDB instance is running.

 To achieve this, we create a ConfigMap with the FQDN of the MongoDB instance and populate the ``/etc/hosts`` file with this value so that a replica set can